 The Office of Financial Aid will notify students if they owe federal funds back to the U.S. Department of Education (ED).
 Amounts that must be returned by the student will first be applied to federal loans.
-The student/parent will be permitted to repay loans based on the terms of the Master Promissory Note (MPN) which usually consists of scheduled payments to the servicer of the loan over a period of time.
-Any grant overpayment the student has to return to the federal government must be repaid within 45 days after the student receives notification from the Office of Financial Aid.
-If the grant overpayment cannot be paid in full, a repayment plan may be arranged with the ED.
+The student will be permitted to repay loans based on the terms of the Master Promissory Note (MPN) which usually consists of scheduled payments to the servicer of the loan over a period of time.